Barathmatrix/first_golang/README.md

 * Module GOPATH: settings apply only to one module.
 A module can have an SDK that is different from those configured for a project.
 They can also carry a specific technology or a framework.

+# File Configuration
+The github files should be present inside the src folder

+# Go Run
+go run /location/to/main/file will complile the files and run them temporarily.
+This will also compile the third party libraries available like "fmt"

+# Go Build
+go build /location/to/the package.
+This will create an executable file